 - A bottle deposit return scheme for Scotland will be implemented next year with the potential to significantly reduce our amount of waste

-- From this summer the Scottish Government is banning a range of single-use plastic items, including plastic cutlery, plates, straws and expanded polystyrene food containers and cups.
+- The Scottish Government has banned a range of single-use plastic items, including plastic cutlery, plates, straws and expanded polystyrene food containers and cups.

 Latest Press Releases

-Scottish Government launches consultation on Circular Economy Bill
+Our response to the Scottish Government’s consultation on the Circular Economy Bill and Route Map.